 - Kinari Bazar – You can choose from a vast collection of gorgeous borders, laces, frills, motifs, fabrics, packing materials, etc

 - Dariba Kalan – One of the best places to buy exquisitely crafted silver, gold, costume, Kundan, and Meenakari jewelry.

-- Bhagirath Palace – Asia’s largest market for light fixtures, lamps, electric and electronic goods.
+- Bhagirath Palace – Asia’s largest market for light fixtures, lamps, and electric and electronic goods.

 - Nai Sarak – Huge collection of pre-owned books, notebooks, textbooks, guides, and other stationery items.